Agigen/Agigen-Website-Hugo/content/services/web-production.md

         <h2 class="alpha">Case A-Z: Working with us explained</h2>

         <p>
-        Do you have an idea but you're not exactly sure if it's even possible to achieve?
+            Do you have an idea but you're not sure if it's even possible to realize?
 These are the projects where we excel.
-We'll consider your idea; how to make it real, what could be improved upon and then offer you a budget and a time plan.
+We'll consider your idea; how to make it real and even better, then offer you a budget and a time plan.
         </p>

         <p>
-        If you want, we'll lend you our experience in UX and concept design and together with you create the blueprints of the product.
-If you'd rather we just produce, we'll take your finished designs and put them to production.
-Never ones to keep quiet, we'll still probably make suggestions on perceived improvements.
+            If you want, we'll do UX and concept design together with you or if you'd rather we just produce, we'll turn your designs to code.
+Striving to make the best of everything we'll make suggestions on potential improvements.
         </p>

         <p>
-        During our actual production, we make sure to keep in close contact with you, to ensure we're all on the same page.
-We'll always consider the benefit of a feature versus the time frame together with you to keep the project on time and within budget.
-The agile approach demands that we rethink design and user experience to accomodate changes made to the product.
-Design is as much part of our production as producing code is.
+            During production, we keep in close contact with you; keeping everyone up to speed.
+When changes are requested we reconsider design and user experience, which makes design as much part of our production as coding is.
         </p>

         <p>
             Tweaking and testing is a constant part of our process, but as the project nears the finish line we of course invest extra into those efforts.
         </p>

         <p>
-        We love it when we have some time left over to lavish affection on a product.
-It provides for a product with that extra polish and flair.
+            We love it when we have some time left over to lavish affection on a product; fitting it with that extra polish and flair.
         </p>

         <p>
             Last step: release.
-Bring out the champagne, kick off your shoes and enjoy the happy smiles.
+Bring out the champagne, kick off your shoes and enjoy the happy faces.
         </p>

     </div>